Climate Change Mitigation and Adaptation

 Governance

-Climate change and other important sustainability issues are discussed at meetings of the Sustainability Committee, which is an advisory body to, and chaired by, the president that was established in January 2021, after which these matters are discussed and examined by the Board of Directors to make for a system of appropriate supervision by the Board of Directors.
-The Sustainability Committee met 10 times in fiscal 2022.
+Climate change and other important sustainability issues are discussed at meetings of the Sustainability Committee, which is an advisory body to, and chaired by, the president that was established in January 2021.
+Matters discussed by this committee are regularly raised to the Board of Directors, which confirms the progress of and oversees measures.
+The Sustainability Committee met six times in fiscal 2023.

-Measures for responding to climate change-related risks and opportunities are discussed by the Working Group for Climate Change, a working group chaired by a managing executive officer positioned under the Sustainability Committee, and the results of these discussions are reported to the Sustainability Committee.
+The Working Group for Climate Change, an organization positioned under the Sustainability Committee, leads discussions on measures for responding to climate change-related risks and opportunities, and relevant topics are also examined by the Working Group for Resource Circulation and the Working Group for Procurement.
+The results of these discussions are reported to the Sustainability Committee.

 Strategy